Giftbit/Lightrail-API-V2-Docs/apiary-sources/data-structures/TransactionParty-separated.md

 This is intended as a stop gap solution while transitioning from a legacy system.

 + rail (string, required) - `internal`
-+ id (string, required) - the ID of the value.
++ id (string, required) - the ID of the internal value.
-+ value (number, required) - the amount of value.
++ balance (number, required) - the amount of internal value.
-+ beforeLightrail (boolean, optional) - if true this Value is applied before Lightrail Values, otherwise it will be applied after.
++ beforeLightrail (boolean, optional) - if true this value is applied before Lightrail Values, otherwise it will be applied after.